Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Experimental results

 \paragraph{Models and inference.} As for \emph{\underline{solver models,}} we employs strong models including LLaMA-3.3 70B Instruct \citep{meta_llama3_2024}, Llama-4-Scout-17B-16E, \llamafourbig{} \citep{meta_llama4_2025}, \claude{} and \claude{} with extended thinking \citep{claude3_7}.
 Claude 3.7 with extended thinking is a variant that employs an extended reasoning before generating final responses, allowing the model to engage in more deliberate problem-solving through explicit step-by-step thinking.
 All models are instruction-tuned versions of their respective base models, specifically optimized for handling natural language instructions and maintaining consistent output formatting.

 For the Llama models, during inference, we use temperature 0 to ensure deterministic outputs and conduct inference using vLLM \citep{kwon2023efficientmemorymanagementlarge} with each model's corresponding chat template.
 All inference is performed on a single H100 instance equipped with eight 80GB GPUs.
 For Claude models, we access them through Anthropic's API.
 For Claude 3.7, we use temperature 0 to ensure deterministic outputs, while for Claude 3.7 with extended thinking, we use temperature 1 as suggested by Claude.
+We also explore the effects of varying these temperature settings in our experiments to mitigate \PHENOMENON{} (\S\ref{sec:sampling}).

-For \emph{\underline{feedback models, }} we use different models depending on the feedback type.
+For \emph{\underline{feedback models,}} we use different models depending on the feedback type.
 For \feedbackthree{}, we utilize GPT-4.1 mini \citep{chatgpt_4.1} as the feedback generation model.
 From our internal testing, GPT-4.1 mini's feedback performance is on-par with Claude 3.7.
 Due to the higher cost of Claude 3.7, we use GPT-4.1 mini for generating the strongest feedback.
 We also considered o4-mini \citep{o3_and_o4} as the feedback generator model due to its reportedly superior reasoning capabilities, but our experiments showed it delivered comparable feedback quality while incurring substantially higher computational costs, leading us to proceed exclusively with GPT-4.1 mini.